skip to content

 Past lectures

-This is a complete list of the lectures organised by the Centre for English Legal History since its inception:
+This is a select list of the lectures organised by the Centre for English Legal History since its inception:

 Professor Michael Lobban (LSE): 'Martial Law in Black and White: the rule of law, the British empire and the Privy Council, 1899-1906'